egor-tensin/jekyll-theme/_posts/2015-07-03-std-call-once-bug-in-visual-studio-2012-2013.md

 Imagine what might happen if <code>Logger</code>s constructor takes some time to initialize the instance.
-If a couple of threads then call <code>get_instance</code>, the first thread might begin the initialization process, making the other thread believe that it doesn't need to initialize the instance anymore (goodbye, C++03).
+If a couple of threads then call <code>get_instance</code>, the first thread might begin the initialization process, making the other thread believe that the instance has already been intialized.
-The second thread might then return a reference to a not fully initialized (and hence, unsafe to use) instance.</p>
+This other thread might then return a reference to the instance which hasn't completed its initialization and is most likely unsafe to use.</p>

 <p>Since C++11 includes the proposal for
 <a href="http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2008/n2660.htm">"Dynamic Initialization and Destruction with Concurrency"</a>
 mentioned above, this routine would indeed be thread-safe in C++11.
-Unfortunately, the compilers shipped with Visual Studio 2012/2013 didn't implement this particular proposal, which caused me to turn my eyes to
+Unfortunately, the compilers shipped with Visual Studio 2012/2013 don't/didn't implement this particular proposal, which caused me to turn my eyes to
-<code>std::call_once</code>, which seemed to implement exactly what I
+<code>std::call_once</code>, which seems to implement exactly what I
-wanted.</p>
+needed.</p>
 </div>

 ## The bug